 Students or employees that require dining accommodations in relation to a disability or medical diagnosis or treatment should contact the Office of Testing and Accessibility to receive Dining Accommodations.
-The Director will work with Dining Services in determining the appropriate accommodation.
+The Director will work with Dining Services in determining appropriate accommodations.